4 Steps for Turning Faceless into Friendly — Get a Gravatar

 Avatars are small graphics that are displayed under your username whenever you post.
 They are specific to a website — like the profile photo you choose to use on Facebook.

-Gravatars are globally recognized avatars that follow you from website to website.
-Your gravatar will appear when you comment on this blog post and many other websites on the internet.
+Gravatars are globally recognized avatars that follow you from website to website when an avatar is not available.

 Step One: Create an Account at Gravatar.com